Kinetic Foot and Ankle Clinic

-EPAT® therapy and stem cell injections are two of the cutting-edge treatment options available at Kinetic Foot and Ankle Clinic in Aurora, Colorado.
+EPAT® therapy and stem cell injections are two of the cutting-edge treatment options available at Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado.
 Experienced foot and ankle surgeon Marc House, DPM, uses EPAT and stem cell therapies to ease the pain and aid healing in patients with chronic heel pain caused by conditions such as plantar fasciitis and tendonitis.
 Make an appointment to see Dr. House by calling the clinic today or booking an appointment online.

 EPAT stands for Extracorporeal Pulse Activation Treatment and is a non-invasive alternative to surgery for patients with ligament and tendon problems.
 EPAT uses shockwaves to trigger the body’s natural healing responses in injured and inflamed tissues, stimulating the growth of new blood vessels and creating extra healing cells for tissue repair.